mngyuan/gaea/INSTALLATION.md

 # TALKING ABOUT IT

-This Statement Is False is an interactive installation where a human user and an AI user conversate.
+THIS STATEMENT IS FALSE is an interactive installation where a human user and an AI user conversate.
 It's intentionally designed to question the highly manicured and subservient role AI plays in our lives.
-In contrast to the smooth surfaces and LED lights of Google Home and Alexa, This Statement Is False is presented with a console interface, harkening back to early computing and ELIZA, the first artificial intelligence conversational program.
+In contrast to the smooth surfaces and LED lights of Google Home and Alexa, THIS STATEMENT IS FALSE is presented with a console interface, harkening back to early computing and ELIZA, the first artificial intelligence conversational program.
 Just like Siri and Alexa, ELIZA was subservient to human users, answering questions and designed to serve.
-The AI in This Statement Is False asks the human user questions, upending this assumption we have on our superiority to digital thought, and interrupts the human user's control on the conversation.
+The AI in THIS STATEMENT IS FALSE asks the human user questions, upending this assumption we have on our superiority to digital thought, and interrupts the human user's control on the conversation.

 ## Talking points